Porges/ways-to-play/src/games/whehee/whehee.md

 ---
 # Whehee

-Whehee is a 17th-century English children’s card game described in Francis Willughby’s (1635–1672) “Book of Games”, where it was entered by an unidentified young person.[@FrancisWillughby p.
-160]
+Whehee is a 17th-century English children’s card game described in Francis Willughby’s (1635–1672) “Book of Games”, where it was entered by an unidentified young person.[@FrancisWillughby 160]

 ## Rules